Skip to content

 Tagged NHS job application, NHS jobs, NHS recruitment

-Posted by: Administrator - Posted on: November 6, 2025November 23, 2025
+Posted by: Administrator - Posted on: November 6, 2025June 21, 2026

 Each year, the NHS Payscales team works with NHS policy, finance and HR insiders to predict pay uplifts ahead of the official government announcement and provide the latest insights into when and how pay changes will be applied.
 We constantly review the latest information and update this page with relevant news.

-How much will the NHS pay rise for 2026/27 be?
+How much is the NHS pay rise for 2026/27?

-The headline figure from the DHSC evidence is a suggested maximum pay award of 2.5%.
-This is justified within the document by the significant non-pay costs faced by the NHS currently - such as those resulting from transformation programmes outlined in the 10 Year Health Plan for England.
+The headline figure from the DHSC evidence was a suggested maximum pay award of 2.5%.
+This is justified within the document by the significant non-pay costs faced by the NHS - such as those resulting from transformation programmes outlined in the 10 Year Health Plan for England.
 It is also roughly aligned to an expected overall rise in NHS budgets of 2.8% year-on-year.

-When will the NHS pay rise for 2026/27 be announced?
+When will the NHS pay rise for 2026/27 be paid?

 Over the past few years, there has been increased speculation and discussion about changes to the Agenda for Change contract, in response to growing dissatisfaction with certain elements of the NHS's standard contract.
 Three of the topics which have been consistently been discussed include: